 PIP Insurance (Personal Injury Protection) is an extension of auto insurance that covers medical expenses, lost wages and other damages.
-This coverage is know also as “no-fault” coverage because it kicks in even when you are involved in a not-at fault car accident.
-If you are involved in car accident and you are hurt, you can receive medical benefits or loss of income weather it was your fault or not.
+This is also known as “no-fault” coverage because it kicks in even when you’re involved in a not-at-fault car accident.
+If you’re involved in an accident and you’re hurt, you’ll receive medical benefits whether it was your fault or not.
 PIP will also pay for the medical transportation and funeral expenses too.

 PIP Insurance is mandatory in 13 states